AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 > More about what you can do with DHCP: set a client's DNS server, provide PXE boot addresses, etc.

-## What are NIST curves and why do they suck?
+## What are NIST curves and why can't they be trusted?

 > :construction: TK-TODO: See https://blog.cr.yp.to/20140323-ecdsa.html and https://projectbullrun.org/dual-ec/vulnerability.html for now.